Equine Rehabilitation Basics

 Extracorporeal Shock Wave Therapy (ESWT)

-Another form of generating pressure waves to target a specific injury site of soft tissue or bone is with the use of extracorporeal shock wave (ESWT).
+Extracorporeal shock wave (ESWT) can also generate pressure waves to target a specific injury site of soft tissue or bone.
 This therapy is used to treat ligament or tendon injuries and to stimulate remodeling of bone.
 It is said to improve development of capillaries to optimize blood flow to an area and increase growth factors to encourage healing.

 Shock wave treatment is known to have analgesic effects for up to four days, so it must be used cautiously in advance of competition and regulatory requirements.